This article is part of an ongoing series where I sum up my years of blogging experience into several in-depth articles. You can read them here.

-For them, it was too good to be true.
-They were just enjoying the whole discussion, that’s it.
-That very moment I questioned myself one thing, why they purposely don’t want to explore this great opportunity.
+For them, making money from blogging was too good to be true.
+They were just enjoying the whole discussion, and that’s it.
+At that very moment, I asked myself one thing.
+Why do they intentionally not want to explore this great opportunity of a lifetime?

 However, I don’t mean that blogging is not profitable here; rather it’s quite the opposite.
-Blogging is very much profitable and there’s a lot of people in India who are actually earning a lot of money anything between $100 to $10,000+ per month.
+Blogging is very profitable in India.
+And there are a lot of people here who are actually earning a lot of money, anything between $100 and $10,000+ per month.

-But still, it is in its emerging stage right now.
+But still, it’s in its emerging stage right now.
 Blogging as a profession is catching up very fast in India, but the concept of making money through blogging is not fully understood by newcomers.
 Even seasoned freelancers and content writers don’t bother taking a look at it.
 Heck, I also ignored blogging for a long time.

 How Did Blogging Become A Profitable Business?

 Blogging simply means writing on a topic and self-publishing it online.
-If there is one profession that has benefited the most from the invention of the internet, if one profession got the most advantages then it will be the writers.
+If there is one profession that has benefited the most from the invention of the internet, it is writers.

-Slowly producing text-based online content become very popular, and everyone started calling it blogging.
-Now it is treated more like a business than any other thing.
-Because a blog could not make money on its own, but businesses do.
+Slowly, producing text-based online content has become very popular, and everyone has started calling it blogging.
+Now it is treated more like a business than anything else.
+A blog could not make money on its own, but businesses do.

 Is Making Money Through Blogging Easier In India?